Module 1 Content Row

 In this module, you'll discover:

-How to Create a Process Flow Diagram – Map out the high-level process workflow and use clarifying techniques like swim lanes and decision points.
+Process Analysis Foundations – Map out the high-level process workflow and use clarifying techniques like swim lanes and decision points, and define details in the textual document such as business rules, exceptions, entry points, and exit criteria.

 Perry McGuire